 Medical practices face unique IT challenges: HIPAA compliance, EHR management, and protecting patient data against increasingly sophisticated healthcare-targeted cyberattacks.

-Healthcare is the most targeted industry for cyberattacks — accounting for 34% of all data breaches in 2025.
+Healthcare suffers the most expensive data breaches of any industry — averaging $9.77 million per breach, according to IBM's Cost of a Data Breach Report 2024.
 Medical practices are particularly attractive targets because PHI commands high prices on the dark web and small practices often have inadequate security.

 Free Download